dvanderbeek/leather/README.md

     $ bundle

-This will install leather, along with devise and bootstrap-sass as dependencies
+This will install leather, along with devise and bootstrap-sass as dependencies.

+You will need to install devise.
+The basic steps are to run:

+    $ rails g devise:install
+    $ rails g devise User

+and make sure you have:

+* Flash messages displayed in your application layout
+* A root route set
+* Default URL options for the Devise mailer configured for each environment.
+An example for `config/environments/development.rb`:

+    config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }

 ## Usage